ablueblaze/FM-004-social-proof-setion/README.md

 - What is the next thing being developed?
   Transition to desktop
+  Setup the grid layout of all three areas

 - What would I like to do to improve the project in the future?